ORESoftware/requirejs-metagen/README.md

 # how to use

-//we might have something like this on our front-end, most likely in a router:
+We might have something like this on our front-end, most likely in a router module:

 ```js
    controllerRoute: function (controllerName, actionName, id) {